AnserBeg/soft-sme1/soft-sme-backend/AI_ASSISTANT_INTEGRATION_GUIDE.md

 ## License

-This AI assistant is part of the NeuraTask application and follows the same licensing terms.
+This AI assistant is part of the Aiven application and follows the same licensing terms.